cis399-2019-team/defaultName/week4/README.md

 ### 4. Describe the results of testing your load balancer when you shut down one, then both, back-end instances, and when you restore them.

+- [x] With *both* instances serving
+	- The load balancer provides access to our webpage

 - [x] With *one* instance shut down
 	- The load balancer still provides access to our webpage

 - [x] With *both* instances shut down
-	- The load balancer hangs and fails to provide access to our webpage
+	- The load balancer fails to provide access to our webpage resulting in a blank page

 ### 5. Provide excerpts from web server logs from each of your web server instances showing load balancer health checks and accesses to your web content.